Donogh O'Malley: Early and private life

-O'Malley was born in Limerick on 18 January 1921, one of eight children of Joseph O'Malley, civil engineer, and his wife, Mary (née Tooher).
+O'Malley was born in Limerick on 18 January 1921, one of eight surviving children of Joseph O'Malley, civil engineer, and his wife, Mary "Cis" (née Tooher).
 Born into a wealthy middle-class family, he was educated by the Jesuits at Crescent College and later at Clongowes Wood College, County Kildare.
 He later studied at University College Galway (UCG), where he was conferred with a degree in civil engineering in 1943.
-He then returned to Limerick, where he worked as an engineer before becoming involved in politics.
+He later returned to Limerick, where he worked as an engineer before becoming involved in politics.

 Rugby

-O'Malley played rugby at provincial level for Munster, Leinster and Connacht and at club level for Garryowen and Shannon RFC.
-HIs chances at an international career were ruined by the suspension of international fixtures during World War II.
-It was at a rugby match in Tralee that he first met Dr. Hilda Moriarty (1922–1991), who he would go on to marry in August 1951.
-Moriarty was from a Gaeltacht area in Daingean Ui Chuis, County Kerry and assisted him with the Irish language segments of his speeches.
+O'Malley played rugby at provincial level for Munster, Leinster and Connacht and at club level for Bohemians and Shannon RFC.
+His chances at an international career were ruined by the suspension of international fixtures during World War II.
+It was at a rugby match in Tralee that he first met Dr. Hilda Moriarty (1922–1991), who he would go on to marry in August 1947.
+Moriarty was from a Gaeltacht area in Daingean Ui Chuis, County Kerry, and assisted him with the Irish language segments of his speeches.
 The couple had two children: the actor Daragh O'Malley, and Suzanne, a fashion designer.
 O'Malley's wife is famous as Patrick Kavanagh's ideal love in the poem "On Raglan Road".
-Prior to meeting Hilda, O'Malley had been engaged to Audrey Harris (sister of the actor Richard Harris) who died tragically at the age of 21.
+Prior to meeting Hilda, O'Malley had been engaged to Audrey Harris (sister of the actor Richard Harris) who died at the age of 21.